 Characteristics and Personality Traits of Adult Children of Alcoholics

 Due to the intense pressure, they feel during their childhood, adult children of alcoholics’ traits reflect major issues.
-The guilt that they feel because of their parents’ alcoholism tends to make them have a low self-esteem.
+The guilt that they feel because of their parents’ alcoholism tends to make them have low self-esteem.
 Many of the adult children suffer from depression and/or anxiety and are unable to form a healthy emotional relationship.
 They can also turn out to be people, pleasers since they have spent most of their life seeking approval from their parents.

 It is no surprise to see adult children of alcoholics becoming dependent on alcohol themselves.
 One of the major causes of alcohol addiction is having one or both alcoholic parents.
 One can better explain that it occurs due to the genetic effect of alcoholism that they inherit and due to the ill effects of spending childhood with such a parent.

-In addition, because they have lived with a parent(s) that did not contribute much around the house, they readily accept abusive relationships.
+Also, because they have lived with a parent(s) that did not contribute much around the house, they readily accept abusive relationships.
 They spend most of their lives being in dysfunctional relationships as they are unable to identify a normal relationship.
 Such individuals require extensive treatment and recovery process that can help them regain their self-worth.
 The adolescents that take up the responsibility of managing the household chores end up becoming workaholics and/or have obsessive-compulsive traits.

 The Laundry List